-University of Virginia (Charlottesville, VA): Two-year MFA program.
+University of Virginia (Charlottesville, VA): Three-year MFA program.
 Students will receive fellowship support and/or teaching income in the amount of $20,000 each academic year, as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.

 Virginia Tech (Blacksburg, VA): Three-year MFA degree offers tracks in Poetry and Fiction, and all students are fully and equally funded via GTA-ships of more than $20,000 per year.

 Washington University in St. Louis (St. Louis, MO): Because of selectivity and size they are able to offer all the new students full and equal financial aid for both years in the program in the form of a University Fellowship, which provides a complete tuition waiver plus a stipend sufficient for students to live comfortably in our relatively inexpensive city.
 All MFA students receive health insurance through Washington University.

 Western Kentucky University (Bowling Green, KY): Three-year, fully-funded, residential MFA program in creative writing offering generous assistantships, which will allow MFA students to gain valuable experience tutoring and teaching.

 West Virginia University (Morgantown, WV): A three-year program.
 All Master of Fine Arts students receive a full tuition waiver and an assistantship, which includes a stipend valued at $16,750.